CodeDooku/EnDeCoder/README.md

 BUT WAIT THERE'S MORE

-Normal people use 0 and 1 for binary but Cuck Norris only uses 0
+Normal people use 0 and 1 for binary but Chuck Norris only uses 0

 Let me explain: